prithmanickam/Green-Workplace/timelog.md

 ### 11 Jan 2023
 * *5 hours* Created a company temp team as default team if user is in no teams.
+* *2.5 hours* Displays extra details in company and team dashboard.
+Within Team Dashboard pagination and gamification via borders is added.